 State Program Approval Processes (ROPA)

 Professional education programs leading to licensure are approved by the State of Vermont through the Results Oriented Program Approval (ROPA) process, which is a performance-based approach to the review.
-The Vermont Standards Board for Professional Educators has approved CESS educator preparation programs until 2017.
+CESS educator preparation programs are approved by the Vermont Standards Board for Professional Educators.

 In addition to State approval, the University of Vermont’s programs are the only nationally accredited educator preparation programs in Vermont.
 UVM has been accredited by the National Council for the Accreditation of Teacher Education (NCATE) since 1954.